scriptnull/vishnubharathi.codes/source/_posts/rejections.md

 [Ghosted && Rejected]

 Shortwhile, I called my friend who had been preparing for interviews and he introduced me to the fact that asking data structure questions is normal.
 That's when I got the taste of how the interviewing world is :D

+## DoSelect

+It was the same year and just after the paytm rejection, I came across [DoSelect](https://doselect.com/).
+It is a coding assessment platform like [Hackerrank](https://www.hackerrank.com/).
+Those kind of sites were gaining a lot of traction at that time.
+Remotely executing your code and evaluating solutions from a website is pretty cool.

+Earlier as a student, I released one of my successful projects called [compilex](https://github.com/scriptnull/compilex) which is a library useful for building such kind of sites.
+So I was so much interested in working on such a product.
+Hence I applied.

+The first round was using the DoSelect platform itself.
+Simple algorithm and datastructure style questions (I think I answered 2 out of 3 correctly; the other one partially accepting soltion).
+They asked for a Google hangout video chat.
+But I had a very poor internet connection at that time and openly mailed them about it and asked if it is ok to do an in-person interview instead.

+They said ok!
+At that time, they were based out of [InMobi](https://www.inmobi.com/) office.
+I took a "500D" BMTC to arrive at their office (used google map to track the right bus stop, but got down early in the previous bus stop. haha).
+Thankfully, there are lot of 500D buses and so I hopped on the next one and arrived at the right spot.
+This was the first time I entered a tech park and a big office.
+I was WOWed!

+I was nervous and thinking of what they will be asking me.
+There was a technical discussion.
+The thing that went wrong there was "I wasn't confident while telling my answer".
+They asked me something like "how to get realtime updates in browser?", I knew that websockets are used for them but I didn' confidently put that infront of them.
+I said about long polling and was a bit reluctant about starting the conversation about web sockets.
+Because I wasn't sure about how standard web socket approach is.
+So the conversation went a little bit weird.

+After that I spoke with the founders.
+I was so naive throughout the entire conversation both in-person and mail.
+I was so new to a lot of things - tech, speaking with people etc. I am sure that I looked like a fool at some point in time. haha.
+The conversation ended in a good note.
+I very much appreciate their time.

+Got back home.
+I was very happy and even naively told my grand-mother that I might be getting an offer anytime soon.
+We waited for their email (lol, she still keeps a check on me whenever I start job search - even after 5 years).
+Waited and waited.... haha.
+Even mailed them back 10 days after to followup.
+(I read through that mail to get the feel of nostalgia and how naive I was - it felt like I was so desparate for the job)

+[Ghosted && Rejected]

+At this point, I already learnt a couple of things about job search
+1. Don't be desparate.
+Just accept who you are and try to find people who are willing to accept who you are and help you improve.
+2. Never say that you are getting an offer to others before receiving the actual offer letter.
+That way we avoid embrassements infront of family and friends. hahahaha.